Domodan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `101-rot13`
 > The script  encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 ---
-`102-if_only`
+`102-odd`
-> The script changes the owner of the file hello to betty only if it is owned by the user guillaume.
+> The script prints every other line from the input, starting with the first line.
 ---
 `103-Star_Wars`
 > The script will play the StarWars IV episode in the terminal.